DataDog/integrations-core/openldap/README.md

 ### Installation

 The OpenLDAP integration is packaged with the Agent.
-To start gathering your OpenLDAP metrics, you need to:
+To start gathering your OpenLDAP metrics:

 1. Have the `cn=Monitor` backend configured on your OpenLDAP servers.
 2. [Install the Agent][1] on your OpenLDAP servers.